mhmdnsr-dev/Twitter/README.md

 # Fake twitter project

-This is a fake twitter project for an internship in ITI❤️
+This is a fake twitter project for an internship in ITI ❤️

 ## Table of contents